richbrei/understand_gpt/README.md

 ![](./images/transformer.png)

+## Tokenization

+In the current example a simple tokenization is used, listing and indexing all the characters present in the input text, and using the index as the token.

+(Add more examples on how to tokenize like BPE)

 ## Embeddings

 Before the actual attention is happening, the series of input tokens is passed though two separate embedding layers, which are essentially lookup tables.
 One is the token embedding layer which holds a unique vector specific to each token in the vocabulary.
 The other is the position embedding, which is similar to the token embedding with the difference that rather than encoding the token into a vector it encodes the token's position.
 In the original attention paper the position embedding was manually defined in the example shown here it is set to be data dependant.